KILTprotocol/docs/docs/concepts/06_Advanced/terms-and-quote.md

 The Terms object consists of following items:

 - **Claim**: A partial claim with information the attester already has about the claimer.
-This helps the claimer to pre-fill their claims with information only known to the attester.
+- This helps the claimer to pre-fill their claims with information only known to the attester.
-  - The partial claim has to at least contain the ctype hash the attestation will be based on.
+  - The partial claim has to at least contain the CType hash the attestation will be based on.

-- **CTypes**: An optional list of full ctypes, in case the claimer doesn't know about the correct ctype for the credential, yet.
+- **CTypes**: An optional list of full CTypes, in case the claimer doesn't know about the correct CType for the credential, yet.

 - **Legitimations**: Legitimations are Credentials, issued to the Attester, showing that the Attester has the authority or legitimacy to attest the claim requested.
-This is a way of establishing trust between the participants.
+- This is a way of establishing trust between the participants.

 - **Delegation Id**: An Attester may be part of a top-down trust authority, given them the right to attest in the name of an institution, or similar.
 E.g. a business giving the right to their employee to attest the claim on their behalf.
 This is a delegation.
 If the Attester has attestation rights, delegated from another entity, this should be stated clearly at this point.
-See [here](/docs/concepts/distributed_trust) for details on how to create a delegation.
+- See [here](/docs/concepts/distributed_trust) for details on how to create a delegation.

 - **Quote**: A Quote could include any or all of the following: